AnkitNayak-eth/Lucid-Chrome-Extension/README.md

 - `activeTab`: Allows the extension to interact with the active tab and execute content scripts.

+## Bug Report

+- **Issue**: The extension sometimes has trouble playing music in the background.
+- **Expected behavior**: The music should play continuously in the background as long as the extension is active.
+- **Steps to reproduce**: It appears that the issue occurs intermittently and is not consistently reproducible.
+Sometimes the music may stop unexpectedly, and the user needs to click the "Play" button again to resume playback.

+We apologize for any inconvenience this may cause.
+I am  actively investigating the issue and working on a fix.
+However, I welcome contributions from the community to help resolve this bug.
+If you have the technical expertise and would like to contribute a fix, you are more than welcome to submit a pull request.
+Together, we can make the Lucid Chrome Extension even better!

+If you encounter this problem or have any additional information, please feel free to open an issue on this repository.
+Your feedback is essential in helping us improve the extension.

 ## Compatibility

 The extension is compatible with Google Chrome and other Chromium-based browsers that support Manifest version 3.